saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

 ## What You'll Need

-- An existing API Testing Project and Test.
-For details on how to create them, see [API Testing Quickstart](/api-testing/quickstart/).
+- An existing API Testing Project.
+For details on how to create a project as well as the basics for creating a test, see [API Testing Quickstart](/api-testing/quickstart/).
 - Recommended: review [Creating Reusable Variables and Snippets with the Vault](/api-testing/vault/)

 ## Creating the Test